-The Identification Plate is located on the right-hand side of the fresh air duct in the cab.
+The Identification Plate is found on the vertical surface to the right of the engine.

 The Engine Number is located on the crankcase flange for the generator support.

 The Chassis Number is stamped on the engine cover plate near the battery.